-After releasing his second full-length album Sparklace in Fall 2008, Cale Parks returned the following year with a new 6-track EP titled To Swift Mars.
+After releasing his second full-length album Sparklace in 2008, Cale Parks returned the following year with a new 6-track EP titled To Swift Mars.

 With this release, Parks takes his songwriting to another level with immediate, concise pop structures that weave together electronic elements with full-bodied percussion and influences ranging from the overlapping arpeggios of Philip Glass to the post-prog pop of early Peter Gabriel.

 Recorded at Inner Ear studios by fellow Aloha member T.J.
 Lipple and mixed by Brian Jacobs of Apes and Androids, To Swift Mars highlights the solidarity of Parks' creative songwriting process and breaks the usual assumptions of what a percussionist's solo project might sound like.